Part 1: Build Scenarios

 4. Release the left mouse button.
 The distance between the two points and the azimuth bearing display in the lower left hand corner of the Status Bar and the Message Viewer.

-Globe Manager
+Using the Globe Manager toolbar

-Terrain Server
+Understanding Terrain Server

 1. Check your internet connection via your status bar.
 If online operations are available (), continue to the next step.
 If online operations are not available (), troubleshoot online operations or skip to the next section.